happynear/DeepVisualization/NeuralArt/README.md

 For caffe linux users: I have written a new layer called [*gram layer*](https://github.com/happynear/caffe-windows/blob/master/src/caffe/layers/gram_layer.cpp) to calculate the gram matrix of a feature map.
 If you want to run this code with your own caffe, please add this layer to your caffe project.

 I have replaced the Euclidean loss with smoothL1 loss to get better numerical stability and faster convergence speed.
 You can change it back to Euclidean loss in `MakeStylePrototxt.m` line 31.
-With smoothL1 loss, we need only 200 iterations to get a satisfying result, while we need 500 for Euclidean.
+With smoothL1 loss, we need only 200 iterations to get a good result, while for Euclidean loss, we need 500 .

 Gallery
 ===========